Join Us

 A few things to note:

-- Performances are February 16 – 24.
-There will not be double-casting, therefore actors must be available for all performances.
+• Performances are December 16-21, including a matinee on December 21.
+There will not be double-casting therefore actors must be available for all performances.

-- Do NOT reach out to any member of the production team individually at any time.
-Email the theatre with any and all questions at vernaltheatre@gmail.com.
+• Do NOT reach out to any member of the production team individually.
+Email the theatre with any and all questions at vernaltheatre@gmail.com

 AUDITION NOTICES

-- Roles are available for men and women ages 16 and up.
+• Roles are available for men & women of all ages and youth ages 6 and up.
 All roles are open.

-- Email vernaltheatre@gmail.com to sign up for an audition time.
+• Email vernaltheatre@gmail.com to sign up for an audition time.
+Include auditioner’s age if under 16.

-- Prepare a song from a musical cut to 60 seconds or less.
+• Prepare a Broadway song cut to 60 seconds or less.
 Time limit will be enforced.

 We hope you have an enjoyable experience auditioning and if you do not get cast, please come see the show and audition for future productions.
 We are also looking for people to help on the production team.
 If this is something you are interested in, please let us know either by emailing the theatre or filling out the Google form below (scroll past the audition info).

-Email any questions to vernaltheatre@gmail.com.
+Email all questions to vernaltheatre@gmail.com.
 Do NOT reach out to any production team member individually.

-TENTATIVE Rehearsal Schedule attached below.
+TENTATIVE Rehearsal Schedule coming soon.
 Please know that we are very aware of your time and our own.
 We will cancel rehearsals if we don’t need them and make sure that your time at the theatre is well-spent.
 Specific people & groups will only need to come specific days and times.
 Those will be determined and set after auditions and casting.

 Rehearsal Schedule and Audition Form Download